Posted by Solv, May 04, 2021 (last updated on August 04, 2021)

 Vaccines are here, bringing with them hopes of a move towards normalcy in the United States.
 Nearly a third of eligible Americans are fully vaccinated already, with 45% of the population receiving at least one dose before the end of April.

 As COVID-19 cases continue to drop as more of us get vaccinated in the United States, it's important to understand what the next few months will look like.
-What can fully vaccinated people do safely this spring and summer?
+What can fully vaccinated people do safely this spring and for summer vacation?
 What activities should we remain cautious about doing, even post-vaccine?
 Read on for tips from the experts, and please keep that mask handy.

 Not yet vaccinated?
 Find a vaccine near you →